melvanderwal/HA-Localvolts/README.md

 #### Notes
 The forecast is stored in the _forecast_ attribute of the _Forecast_ sensor because the state of a sensor can only hold 255 characters.

 Prices only refresh when the quality value is not _Forecast_ (i.e. it's _Actual_ or _Expected_).
-Once they have refreshed, the Localvolts API will not be called until the current period ends, and then will be checked every 10 seconds until the quality value is no longer Forecast.
+Once they have refreshed, the Localvolts API will not be called until the current period ends, and then will be checked every 10 seconds until the quality value is no longer _Forecast_.

 Where a sensor's unit is $, a device class of monetary and unit of USD was used to prevent the preceding _A_ that appears when AUD is used.

 #### Manual Price Refresh
-You can manually refresh the prices from Home Assistant hooking a button or tile up to a REST Command to call the _GET Refresh Data_ node.
+You can manually refresh the prices from Home Assistant by hooking a button or tile up to a REST Command to call the _GET Refresh Data_ node.
 Update the url to one that works with your Node-RED setup.

 REST Command example:
 ```